 Cocoa tree only grows close to the earth equator

 But we’re getting ahead of ourselves.
 Chocolate comes from the cacao seed.
 Cacao trees only grow in temperate regions with plenty of sun and rainfall.
 So, we’re talking the Equator here.
 West Africa now produces the most chocolate with Ivory Coast being the world’s biggest producer.
-We've researched the top 10 chocolate producing countries on this blog here.
+We’ve researched the top 10 chocolate producing countries and it’s been quite an eye opener!

 You need 400 cacao beans to make one chocolate bar

 Numbers play a big part in chocolate facts for kids.
 It can take up to 400 cacao beans to make just one bar of chocolate.
 That’s a lot of beans and lot of cacao pods.
 Each pod has about 60 seeds.
 I’m surprised that chocolate is as cheap as it is!